modelscope/FunASR/examples/openai_api/WORKFLOWS.md

 ## Postman smoke test

 Before configuring a low-code tool, you can import the [Postman collection](POSTMAN.md) and run health, model-list, and transcription requests from a GUI.
+For schema-driven imports, use the [OpenAPI spec](OPENAPI.md).
 Set `FUNASR_BASE_URL`, choose a local audio file for the multipart `file` field, and keep `MODEL_ALIAS=sensevoice` for the first test.

 ## Multipart HTTP request